AlbertoWeinrichter/Octobuy/README.md

     terraform apply -var-file="fixture.tfvars"

-will link to octobuy-app.com, SSH into the instance and:
+will link to an elastic IP (3.9.62.133), SSH into the instance and:

     ssh -i metal.pem ubuntu@3.9.62.133